 So a hunt for new Pioneer 10-721* drivers was on and after some time this nice used pair landed at my door steps.
 Not cheap, but at least there was something to choose from.
 HPM-100 was and still is very popular.
 And so the crisis is over.

 There was one last major problem left – speakers still looked horrendous.
-And we all know that ugly speakers doesn’t sound good! 🙂 It’s a psychological thing first and furthermost.
+And we all know that ugly speakers don’t sound good! 🙂 It’s a psychological thing first and furthermost.
 People still listen a lot with their eyes.
 And I’m not going to tell anyone how they should listen.
 So something had to be done.

 New cabinets were out of the question so a fresh veneer job it will be.
 The executive decision was made to go with a walnut veneer.
 But I had no idea that they came at such a variety?!
 After some back and forth I’ve gone for a more contrast with a black faceplate and choose a lighter straight grain one.
 It will get much darker after applying semi-mat lacquer.

 Now I’m not a big fan of a woodwork.
 Probably because I’ve done much more woodworking in my lifetime then I wanted to.
-So I haven’t made any photos of me applying this veneer to cabinets, but it’s not a rocket science.
+So I haven’t made any photos of me applying this veneer to cabinets, but it’s not rocket science.
 Cut out oversized veneer parts and plan how to do corner over-cuts.
 Watch out for a pattern orientation.
 Apply PVA wood glue on veneer parts and cabinet walls and let it fully cure.
 Take a simple clothes iron (you won’t be ironing clothes with it anymore), set it for ~200C and iron down veneer sheets to a cabinet.
 Practice on something else to get a feeling of the process if you feel like it.

 Tricky part is to do corners.
 Use office knife with a good quality blades.
 On final over-cut go a little bit over the edge and finish with a sanding paper.
 That’s it.
 The resulting bond is so strong, that the only way you will peel this veneer off is with a half of the MDF board.
 Trust me.
 I know.